 The project by the CGES affiliated researcher Margarita Kuleva, NRU ‘Higher School of Economics', explores creative labour in distinct institutional environments.
 In 2018, Margarita conducted a research trip to the UK and took a series of in-depth interviews at the major public institutions of London to compare them with her ethnographic data on the large Russian museums of St. Petersburg and Moscow.
-Results of the study will be published as a Springer book chapter in 2019.

 - Kuleva, M.Turning Pushkin Museum into ‘Russian Tate’: Informal Creative Labour in Transitional Cultural Economy (the Case of Privately Funded Moscow Art-centres).
 International Journal of Cultural Studies, 1-17.